 In order to do this, you need to see if you issued the check for the amoutn presented.
 You can do this research and reporting within our View > All Reports section.

-Treasury Software has the ability to send a notification everytime a positive pay file is created - as well as attach the file, if needed.
+Treasury Software has the ability to send a notification everytime a positive pay file is created.

 How you transmit to the bank depends entirely on your bank's options for receiving the files.